HEnquist/camilladsp/README.md

 All the available options, or "features" are:
 - `alsa-backend`: Alsa support
 - `pulse-backend`: PulseAudio support
-- `cpal-backend`: CoreAudio support
+- `cpal-backend`: Used for Jack support (automatically enabled when needed).
 - `jack-backend`: Jack support.
-This also enables the cpal-backend feature if building on macOS.
 - `websocket`: Websocket server for control
 - `secure-websocket`: Enable secure websocket, also enables the `websocket` feature
 - `FFTW`: Use FFTW instead of RustFFT